 Now, back to the kingdom.
 The kingdom came from God.
 It originated with God.
 Christ said in Mathew 16:18, that he was going to “build” His kingdom.
 John 1, verse 3 says; “All things came into being through Him, and apart from Him, nothing came into being, that has come into being.”
 Has the kingdom come into being?
 If it has, then it has come into being through Christ.

 OK, so the kingdom has come, it exists.
 It came into being through Christ, and Christ built it.
 But where does it exist?
 Is it on the earth, is it in heaven, or is it on the earth AND in heaven?
-Remember the question that I asked last week?
-Is the kingdom inside of us?
+And is the kingdom inside of us?
 One of the translations of Luke 17:21 says; “For behold, the kingdom of God is within you.”
 And that’s a pretty widespread belief, that the kingdom is literally inside of us.
-But do you also remember what Thayer’s Greek Lexicon says is the more proper translation?
-“Behold, the kingdom of God is in your midst.”
+But here’s what Thayer’s Greek Lexicon says, is the more proper translation; A more accurate translation; “Behold, the kingdom of God is IN YOUR MIDST.”

 We’ve got to remember exactly what the kingdom is.
-The kingdom is the “church”.
-In other words, the kingdom is the called out assembly of the saved.
+The kingdom is the “church” so to speak.
+In other words, the kingdom, is the called out assembly of the saved.
 The kingdom is a congregation of souls.
 Now how could the whole body of all saved souls be inside of you, or inside of me?
 It’s not possible is it?
 We, as individual saved souls, are in the kingdom, but it would be impossible for the kingdom literally, to be in us.

 I heard people say that it’s just a matter of semantics.
 In other words, it’s just a mater of how we choose to describe it.
-If it is a matter of semantics, then God would no doubt want us to use correct semantics.
+Well, if it is just a matter of semantics, then God would no doubt want us to use correct semantics.
 We wouldn’t call the body of Christ, the head.
-And we wouldn’t call the head, which is Christ, the body.
-So then we should just call everything, by a term that accurately describes it.
+And we wouldn’t call the head, (which is Christ) the body.
+So then we should just call everything by a term that accurately describes it.
 And so, we can accurately say that we, as saved souls, are in the kingdom of God.
-But we can’t accurately say that the kingdom of God is in us.
+But we cannot accurately say that the kingdom of God is inside of us.